 Imagine yourself as a gardener and your craft as a plant.
 What does it take for a flower to bloom?
-Firstly, it takes some time.
-Secondly, a gardener must take action by watering the soil and removing weeds.
-Thirdly, a gardener must pay attention to her actions in order not to over-water the plant.
+First, it takes some time.
+Second, a gardener must take action by watering the soil and removing weeds.
+Third, a gardener must pay attention to her actions in order not to over-water the plant.
 Finally, a gardener must not get attached to the results of her labor but do her best for the plant.

 We can use the same metaphor in mastering any craft.
 So whether you are trying to learn how to play piano, train a new puppy or learn a new language, the following four pillars can aid you in your journey.

 2) Non-Interruption or Sustained Attention.